-- To elect the Class A member of the Company's board of directors (the "Board") named in the accompanying proxy statement, to serve for a three-year term. - 2.
-To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered certified public accounting firm for fiscal the year ending December 31, 2022; and - 3.
+- 1. To elect the Class C members of the Company's board of directors (the "Board") named in the accompanying proxy statement, to serve for a three-year term; - Advisory Vote on Compensation Paid to our Named Executive Officers ("Say-on-Pay") (including golden parachute); - 3.
+Advisory Vote on Frequency of Say-on-Pay; - 4.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered certified public accounting firm for fiscal the year ending December 31, 2024; and - 5.
 To transact any other business as may properly come before the Annual Meeting or any postponements or adjournment thereof.

-The Board has fixed the close of business on October 31, 2022 as the record date for the determination of stockholders who will be entitled to notice of and to vote at the Annual Meeting (the "record date").
+The Board has fixed the close of business on June 27, 2024 as the record date for the determination of stockholders who will be entitled to notice of and to vote at the Annual Meeting (the "record date").
 Further information regarding voting rights and the matters to be voted upon at the Annual Meeting is presented in the accompanying proxy statement.
-A list of stockholders of record will be available at the Annual Meeting and, during the 10 days prior to the annual meeting, at our principal executive offices located at 2488 Historic Decatur Road, Suite 200, San Diego, California 92106.
-On or about November 3, 2022, we intend to send to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for our 2022 annual meeting of stockholders and our 2021 annual report to stockholders.
+A list of stockholders of record will be available at the Annual Meeting and, during the 10 days prior to the Annual Meeting, at our principal executive offices located at 2488 Historic Decatur Road, Suite 200, San Diego, California 92106.
+On or about July 11, 2024, we intend to send to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for the 2024 Annual Meeting and our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.

 YOUR VOTE IS IMPORTANT.
 We urge you to submit your vote via the Internet, telephone or mail as soon as possible to ensure your shares are represented.
-For additional instructions on voting by telephone or the Internet, please refer to your Notice, proxy card or voting instruction.
+For additional instructions on voting by telephone or the Internet, please refer to your Notice, proxy card or voting instructions.
 Returning the proxy or voting instructions does not deprive you of your right to virtually attend the Annual Meeting and to vote your shares during the Annual Meeting.